 Find volunteering opportunities

 Suggest that your teen volunteer for a cause they’re interested in.
-They could help out at an animal shelter, a local nursing home or a homeless shelter, or they could coach a younger sports team.
+They could help out at an animal shelter or a homeless shelter, or they could coach a younger sports team.
 They can check out what’s listed online to get started.

 Nurture your relationships with other parents